wesno2/Turntable-Videos/README.md

 Pictures - All "picture" files that are uploaded to the Nextion, along with their source files.

-Program - The Arduino program and its support files.
+Program - The Arduino program

 Videos - All video files that were uploaded to the Nextion, along with their source files.